Hasmelash95/heavenly-beauty/README.md

 ### Beauty Hacks

-The second page, which can be accessed either navigation button or the hero image, provides articles with cost saving beauty tips and tricks in addition to links to external articles which emphasize the importance of low income shoppers to the market and external links to Recommended Brands with affordable beauty products.
+The second page, which can be accessed by either the navigation button or the hero image, provides articles with cost saving beauty tips and tricks in addition to links to external articles which emphasize the importance of low income shoppers to the market and external links to Recommended Brands with affordable beauty products.
 The links open in a different tab and have aria labels for the visually impaired

 ![Articles](https://user-images.githubusercontent.com/103432143/170695744-ec6e644a-e17e-470b-bbb8-7230d6b8cfb9.png)